-As auditors, we're also acutely aware of another trust driver: the quality of our external audits.
-That's why we're pleased to present our Transparency Report for 2021, which shows how we maintain quality in our audit work.
+As auditors, we're also actually aware of another trust driver: the quality of our external audits.
+That's why we're pleased to present our Transparency Report for 2022, which shows how we maintain quality in our audit work.
 The report describes our policies, systems and processes for ensuring quality, the results of key quality monitoring programmes and reviews, and the way we foster a culture of quality at every level of the firm.
 It details the companies we performed audits for and the total revenue from our audit and non-audit work.

 We welcome the public conversation that arises as a result of transparency about audit quality.
-We believe there are many factors that contribute to a quality audit and to get a balanced picture of audit quality in Switzerland stakeholders need to see a range of measures.
+We believe there are many factors that contribute to a quality audit to get a balanced picture of audit quality in Switzerland stakeholders need to see a range of measures.
 We therefore put PwC's audit inspection results on the public record but also disclose how we're performing against other key measures of quality including our internal inspection findings.
 A selection of such results is included in this report.

 We're aware that by committing to this additional level of transparency, there may be times in the future when the results we publish don't meet our high expectations, let alone the public's.
-Indeed, our regulator's report identifies areas that are an opportunity for further improvement for PwC.
 Our ultimate goal is that our regulator considers that we've obtained reasonable assurance in all audit areas.
 We're driving a quality improvement plan aimed at achieving this goal.